RetroAchievements/RAWeb/README.md

     - URL to where `index.php` can be found (`APP_URL`).
     - URL to where static assets, like images, are stored (`APP_STATIC_URL`).
 Most likely the same as `APP_URL` in a local environment.

 3. Add image assets:

     [Download the media archive](https://retroachievements.org/bin/ra-web-v1-media.zip) and add its files to the respective folders in `public`.

 4. Install dependencies:

     Use composer provided in this repository...

         $ php composer.phar install

     ...or your globally installed instance.

         $ composer install

+5. Build the dummy database using the SQL commands in the `/database` folder.
+You can use the MySQL CLI (recommended) or the phpMyAdmin GUI.

-5. Open the application in your browser.
+6. Open the application in your browser.

 ## Contributing